Fallenstedt/google-takeout-sucks/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fallenstedt)

 Google Takeout allows you to generate zip files of your google data.
-The problem is that it will generate hundreds of zip files of your data, all with this information loosely connected
+The problem is that it will generate hundreds of zip files of your data, and it sucks downloading it if these files are 50GB.

-I made this script to download all of my google photos so I can back it up onto a harddrive
+I made this script to download all of my stuff from Google Takeout

-Before you begin, export all of your google photos to google drive using [Google Takeout](https://takeout.google.com/settings/takeout/custom/photos)
+Before you begin, export all of your google photos to google drive using [Google Takeout](https://takeout.google.com/settings/takeout/custom/photos).

 ### Setup